top of page

 This carefully structured arc transforms participants from curious attendees to committed change agents, moving through phases of:

-1. Connection - Building relationships and establishing trust
+Connection - Building relationships and establishing trust through multiple networking opportunities and collaborative sessions

-2. Exploration - Experiencing improvement approaches in action at OC Tanner
+Exploration - Experiencing improvement approaches in action at O.C.
+Tanner and through structured collaborative exercises

-3. Application - Practicing collaborative improvement in real contexts
+Application - Practicing collaborative improvement through affinity groups and initiative teams

-4. Commitment - Establishing specific actions and mechanisms to extend the impact
+Commitment - Establishing specific actions and mechanisms to extend the impact through Purpose-to-Practice and ongoing FPW infrastructure

-Throughout this journey, participants don't just learn about working "Better Together" - they experience it directly, developing the relationships, insights, and practical skills needed to implement effective approaches in their own environments.
+Throughout this journey, participants don't just learn about working "Better Together" - they experience it directly, developing the relationships, insights, and practical knowledge needed to implement effective approaches in their own environments.

 The Symposium in the FPW Movement